 6. Listen to Your Agent

-Ultimately, in putting together an offer for a Los Angeles house, you as the buyer will decide what your offer will be.
+Ultimately, in putting together an offer for a Riverside house, you as the buyer will decide what your offer will be.
 You have the final say because you’re forking over the money.
 But if you rely on yourself alone, you may not make a good offer owing to inexperience and emotions clouding your judgment.
 Your agent, however, and help you look at things objectively, help you craft a winning offer, and assist you in getting the deal that’s best for you.